New York City Disability Lawyer

 - Traumatic brain injuries, mild traumatic brain problems, dementia

 - Herniated discs, degenerative joint problems

 - Crohn’s disease, IBS, and gastro-intestinal disorders

 - Fibromyalgia, chronic fatigue, and migraines

 This list is not exhaustive.
 Whether your illnesses or injury is physical, emotional, or cognitive, if it prevents you from doing your occupation, you might have a claim for individual or group long-term disability benefits.
 Whether you qualify for disability benefits depends on how the illness or injury affects your ability to perform the essential tasks of your occupation, or any occupation you could be trained, educated, or suited to do.

-If your individual or group long-term disability insurance company has unreasonably delayed or issued a wrongful denial of your benefits, we can offer help as you prepare your group ERISA administrative appeal.
-That, in turn, may help maximize your chances should you need to file an ERISA federal lawsuit.
+If your individual or group long-term disability insurance company has unreasonably delayed or issued a wrongful denial of your benefits, we can offer help as you prepare your group administrative appeal.
+That, in turn, may help maximize your chances should you need to file an federal lawsuit.